"Cosmic Being Contemplating the Stars" - created by Tim Hjersted with Midjourney

 They're saying, "Not another day!
 This is where I mark the line."

 Their desire to change the world is turning from simple wishful thinking on Monday mornings into tangible action.

 The thoughts they used to have only occasionally about their relationship to the rest of the world now occur to them all the time.

 They're beginning to see activism not as something that is done only at non-profit meetings and at protests, but that activism is a way of life - that it represents nothing less than our personal, spiritual choice to choose determination over defeat, and compassion over apathy.
 Ultimately, in some way, it is the choice to reject our culture's post-modern slide into narcissism.
-It is to reject the modern consumer philosophy that true happiness and joy comes from personal material accumulation, from seeking personal desires and needs.
-It is the realization that the joy that comes from connecting to our relationship with the planet blows the old way of seeking joy out of the water.
+It means rejecting the modern consumer philosophy that says true happiness and joy come from personal material accumulation, and from solely seeking personal desires and needs.
+It is the realization that the joy that comes from connecting to our relationship with other people and the planet blows the old way of seeking joy out of the water.